Lane Thomas Player Props: Nationals vs. Dodgers

 Lane Thomas At The Plate

-- Among qualified batters in MLB action, his batting average ranks 31st, his on-base percentage ranks 62nd, and he is 61st in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 27th in batting average, 54th in on-base percentage, and 54th in slugging.

-- Thomas enters this game on a 14-game hitting streak.
-During his last games, he's hitting .227 with one homer.
+- Thomas enters this game on a 15-game hitting streak.
+Over the course of his last games, he's hitting .273 with one homer.

-- Thomas has had at least one RBI in 34.0% of his games this year (18 of 53), with two or more RBI six times (11.3%).
-He has also accounted for three or more of his team's runs in two contests.
+- He has hit a home run in 14.8% of his games this year, and 3.5% of his chances at the plate.

-- He has scored in 27 of 53 games this year, and more than once 5 times.
+- Thomas has picked up an RBI in 33.3% of his games this season, with two or more RBI in 11.1% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.